Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt has four wins against the spread in 10 games this season.
+- Vanderbilt has played 10 games, with four wins against the spread.

-- This year, the Commodores are winless ATS when entering a game as an underdog of 36.5 points or more.
+- The Commodores have yet to cover the spread this season when underdogs by 36.5 points or more.

-- Vanderbilt's games this season have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Vanderbilt has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

 - The Commodores have 17 giveaways this season, while the Rebels have 19 takeaways .